 To add your own entries to the Actions sub-menu you have to locate your service menus directory under your home directory by running the following command:

-Next, create a text file with the .desktop extension in that directory.
+If that directory doesn’t exist then create it as well as a sub-directory in it called “ServiceMenus”.
+Then create a text file with the .desktop extension in the ServiceMenus sub-directory.
 This file will contain the custom sub-menu we will be creating.

 The file will begin with the following: